-Figure 9 shows a simulated density estimation example, with the same four panels as in Figure 8.
-The underlying density is the Trimodal Gaussian Mixture Density from Marron and Wand (1992), and the sample size is n = 10,000.
-Both the conventional and new row-wise SiZer show three statistically significant modes.
-However, the conventional SiZer also flags a spurious fine scale feature near x = 1.4, which correctly disappears for the new row-wise version.
-The global SiZers show some loss of significant structure, in particular the small blue region just left of x = 0, again reflecting some loss of power.
+Figure 9 shows a simulated density estimation example.
+In addition to the same four panels as in Figure 8, Figure 9 contains an additional panel showing the family of density estimators for wide range of different window width and the underlying true density shown as a thick black curve.
+The underlying density is the Trimodal Gaussian Mixture Density from Marron and Wand (1992), and the sample size is n=10,000.
+Both the conventional and new Row-Wise SiZer show three statistically significant modes.
+However, the conventional SiZer also flags a spurious fine scale feature near x=1.4, which correctly disappears for the new row-wise version.
+The global SiZer shows some loss of significant structure, in particular the small blue region just left of x=0, again reflecting some loss of power.

-FIGURE 9: Full range of SiZer analyses of the Trimodal mixture of Gaussians.
-Figures 9a, b and c show conventional, row-wise and global SiZer versions, respectively.
+Figure 9: Full range of SiZer analyses of the Trimodal mixture of Gaussians.
+Figures 9a, b, c and d show the family of density estimators overlaid with the true density, conventional, row-wise and global SiZer versions, respectively.

-Similar plots have been constructed for all of the Marron-Wand Gaussian mixture densities, for the sample sizes n = 100, 1000, 10, 000.
+Similar plots have been constructed for all of the Marron-Wand Gaussian mixture densities, for the sample sizes $n=100,\,1000,\,10,000$.
 Overall, the different versions of SiZer tended to flag very similar structure as being statistically significant.
 There was generally substantial erosion of the red and blue regions for the methods with better size properties (to a similar extent to that shown in Figure 9).
-Sometimes this erosion was enough that significant features actually disappeared, as in Figure 9c, but most often they did not.
-Spurious features, such as the very small red region, near x = 1.4 in Figure 9a, were fairly rare, perhaps because at most locations, these densities are not close to flat (as at the null distributions studied in Section 3.1), but instead have substantial slope.
+Sometimes this erosion was enough that significant features actually disappeared, as in Figure 9d, but most often they did not.
+Spurious features, such as the very small red region, near x=1.4 in Figure 9b, were fairly rare, perhaps because at most locations, these densities are not close to flat (as at the null distributions studied in Section 3.1), but instead have substantial slope.